Scholarships for Incoming Students

 To qualify you must be a new student intending to enroll as a full-time art major for the following fall.
 These scholarships are awarded on the basis of artistic achievement.
 You may also apply for academic scholarships which have different requirements and application dates through the Financial Aid Office.

 Scholarship Portfolio Guidelines

 Scholarships are awarded on the basis of portfolios submitted by prospective students.
 Your portfolio is very important and will be used by the Scholarship Committee to evaluate your potential.
 It should be a collection of your best original artwork.
-You may submit your portfolio before December 1, 2016 to be considered for the Early Bird scholarship competition or before February 3, 2017 to be considered for the general incoming student scholarship competition.
+Submit your portfolio by February 2, 2018 to be considered for the general incoming student scholarship competition.